-- All posts are advertised formally and appropriately, open to the widest pool of applicants. - All those involved in recruitment and selection are trained and aware of what they should do to avoid discrimination and ensure equality good practice throughout the recruitment and selection process. - Steps are taken to encourage people from under represented groups to apply for positions at all levels of the school. - Access to opportunities for professional development is monitored on equality grounds. - Equalities policies and practices are covered in all staff induction (see staff handbook). - All supply staff are made aware of equalities policies and practices. - Facilitate training for staff, teachers, governors and head teachers on community cohesion. - Reduce direct, indirect and institutional discrimination with regards to staff recruitment, training and retention. - Workforce at all levels reflects local, regional and national diversity in terms of age, race, gender, ability, faith, ethnicity, social condition, cultural background and sexual orientation.
+- All posts are advertised formally and appropriately, open to the widest pool of applicants. - All those involved in recruitment and selection are trained and aware of what they should do to avoid discrimination and ensure equality good practice throughout the recruitment and selection process. - Steps are taken to encourage people from underrepresented groups to apply for positions at all levels of the school. - Access to opportunities for professional development is monitored on equality grounds. - Equalities policies and practices are covered in all staff induction (see staff handbook). - All supply staff are made aware of equalities policies and practices. - Facilitate training for staff, teachers, governors and head teachers on community cohesion. - Reduce direct, indirect and institutional discrimination with regards to staff recruitment, training and retention.

-V. Partnerships with parents/carers and communities
+Partnerships with parents/carers and communities

-- All parents/carers are encouraged to participate at all levels in the full life of the school. - We will, as a school, establish and strengthen partnerships with other schools to share good practice, exchange information and foster multi-cultural, multi-geographical and multi-generational activities. - Members of the local community regularly join in school activities e.g. school fair, Chinese New Year, Christmas, harvest festival, School Christmas play, May Day celebrations, Country Dancing festival etc. - The school has a role to play in supporting new and settled communities. - Maintain good links with community groups and organisations. - Improve perceptions about efficiency, efficacy and fairness of service provision at local level. - Increase sense of responsibility and reciprocity between and within groups and persons. - Promote understanding and recognition of overlapped and interconnected sources of identity for persons and groups. - Increase awareness amongst pupils, parents, carers and families about social services at county, district, parish and neighbourhood level. - Involve community members in activities that reflect similarities across heterogeneous groups and differences within homogeneous groups. - Foster positive relationships between and within groups of pupils, workers, staff, parents, carers and families.

-- Facilitate meaningful and continuous interaction between and within members of different groups. - Establish and strengthen effective approaches to monitor, evaluate, manage and prevent conflict.
+- All parents/carers are encouraged to participate at all levels in the full life of the school. - We will, as a school, establish and strengthen partnerships with other schools to share good practice, exchange information and foster multi-cultural, multi-geographical and multi-generational activities. - Members of the local community regularly join in school activities e.g. Sharing Hour, Harvest Assembly, Diwali Day, Christmas Play, Chinese New Year, Sharing Assemblies, Country Dancing festival etc. - The school has a role to play in supporting new and settled communities. - Maintain good links with community groups and organisations. - Improve perceptions about efficiency, efficacy and fairness of service provision at local level. - Increase sense of responsibility and reciprocity between and within groups and persons. - Promote understanding and recognition of overlapped and interconnected sources of identity for persons and groups. - Increase awareness amongst pupils, parents, carers and families about social services at county, district, parish and neighbourhood level. - Involve community members in activities that reflect similarities across heterogeneous groups and differences within homogeneous groups. - Foster positive relationships between and within groups of pupils, workers, staff, parents, carers and families. - Facilitate meaningful and continuous interaction between and within members of different groups. - Establish and strengthen effective approaches to monitor, evaluate, manage and prevent conflict.

-7. Putting Policy into Practice
+Putting Policy into Practice:

-- The policy will be reviewed annually in conjunction with evaluating and writing the School Plan. - The resulting areas for development will be clearly identified in an Action Plan outlining clear targets, outcomes and responsibilities. - The targets of the Accessibility Plan will be incorporated in the Action Plan. - The targets and outcomes are shared with and developed in collaboration with the school staff, pupils, governors and parents through the annual cycle of publication and evaluation of the School Plan.
+- The policy will be reviewed annually in conjunction with evaluating and writing the Action Plan. - The resulting areas for development will be identified in an Action Plan outlining clear targets, outcomes and responsibilities. - The targets of the Accessibility Plan will be incorporated in the Action Plan. - The targets and outcomes are shared with and developed in collaboration with the school staff, pupils, governors and parents and published on the school website.

-8. Monitoring and Reviewing
+Monitoring and Reviewing: